KyleAd/Zoho-Analytics-Export/README.md

 # Zoho Analytics Export
-Zoho Analytics API tool & Automated CVS exporter
+Zoho Analytics API tool & Automated CSV exporter

 ## Description
-Receives API tables through Zoho Analytics so that it can be exported through a CVS file with just a click of a button.
+Receives API tables through Zoho Analytics so that it can be exported through a CSV file with just a click of a button.
 The automated process comes from a simple task schedule that can be applied on any Windows Machine.

 ## Tasks
 **Complete**